-Two particular types of HSM devices are used as cryptographic modules for the generation and the protection of the signature creation data (SCD).
-The HSMs are operated according to their FIPS 140-2 level 3 certification in conjunction with the corresponding security policies.
+Two particular types of Hardware Security Modules (HSMs) devices are used as cryptographic modules for the generation and the protection of the Signature Creation Data (SCD).
+The HSMs are operated according to their issued FIPS 140-2 level 3 certification in conjunction with the corresponding security policies.
 The QSCD can use the following HSMs: